emi-hi/SocialCinema/social-cinema-api/README.md

 # Social Cinema API

-This is the API for Socail Cinema.
+This is the API for Social Cinema.

 ## Setup